akneelanjan/demo_SubglacialWaterRemoval/README.md

 ## Contact

-For questions, please contact Neelanjan Akuli (email: neel2021@stanford.edu).
+For questions, please contact the authors at neel2021@stanford.edu